-- Section 6.13 Contributions and Fund Raising.
+Section 6.13.
+Contributions and Fund Raising.
 The Academy may solicit and receive contributions and donations as permitted by law.
-No solicitation shall indicate that a contribution to the Academy is for the benefit of the University or the University Board. - Section 6.14 Disqualified Organizational or Contractual Affiliations.
+No solicitation shall indicate that a contribution to the Academy is for the benefit of the University or the University Board.

+Section 6.14.
+Disqualified Organizational or Contractual Affiliations.
 The Academy shall comply with all state and federal law applicable to public schools concerning church-state issues.
 To the extent disqualified under the state or federal constitutions, the Academy shall not be organized by a church or other religious organization and shall not have any organizational or contractual affiliation with or constitute a church or other religious organization.
-Nothing in this Section shall be deemed to diminish or enlarge the civil and political rights, privileges and capacities of any person on account of his or her religious belief. - Section 6.15 Method for Monitoring Academy's Compliance with Applicable Law and Performance of its Targeted Educational Outcomes.
+Nothing in this Section shall be deemed to diminish or enlarge the civil and political rights, privileges and capacities of any person on account of his or her religious belief.

+Section 6.15.
+Method for Monitoring Academy's Compliance with Applicable Law and Performance of its Targeted Educational Outcomes.
 The Academy shall perform the compliance certification duties required by the University Board and outlined in the Oversight Agreement set forth as Schedule 4.
-In addition to the University Board's oversight responsibilities and other reporting requirements set forth in this Contract, the Academy's compliance certification duties shall serve as the method for monitoring the Academy's compliance with Applicable Law and its performance in meeting its educational goals. - Section 6.16 Matriculation Agreements.
+In addition to the University Board's oversight responsibilities and other reporting requirements set forth in this Contract, the Academy's compliance certification duties shall serve as the method for monitoring the Academy's compliance with Applicable Law and its performance in meeting its educational goals.

+Section 6.16.
+Matriculation Agreements.
 Before the Academy Board approves a matriculation agreement with another public school, the Academy shall provide a draft copy of the agreement to the Charter Schools Office for review.
-Any matriculation agreement entered into by the Academy shall be incorporated into Schedule 7 by contract amendment pursuant to Article IX of these Terms and Conditions.
-Until the matriculation agreement is incorporated into the Contract, the Academy is prohibited from granting an enrollment priority to any student pursuant to that matriculation agreement. - Section 6.17 Postings of Accreditation Status.
-The Academy shall post notices to the Academy's homepage of its website disclosing the accreditation status of each school as required by the Code. - Section 6.18 Academy Site Is Former Site of Closed Community District School; State School Reform/Redesign Officer Approval Required.
-If the Academy's proposed site is located within the geographical boundaries of a Community District and is a site that was a former site of a Community District school closed by the State School Reform/Redesign Office within the last 3 school years, then the University Board shall not issue the Contract unless (a) the new Academy site has a substantially different leadership structure and curricular offering than the previous Community District school that operated at the site; and (b) the State School Reform/Redesign Officer has approved the Academy's use of the site.
-A copy of the State School Reform/Redesign Officer's approval shall be provided to the Charter Schools Office as part of the application process. - Section 6.19 New Public School Academies Located Within The Boundaries of A Community District.
-If the circumstances listed below in (a) and (b) or (c) apply to the Academy's site, the Academy represents to the University Board, intending that the University Board rely on such representation as a precondition to issuing this Contract, that the Academy will have a substantially different governance, leadership and curriculum than the public school previously operating at the site:
+Any matriculation agreement entered into by the Academy shall be incorporated into Schedule 7f by contract amendment pursuant to Article IX of these Terms and Conditions.

+Section 6.17.
+Postings of Accreditation Status.
+The Academy shall post notices to the Academy's homepage of its website disclosing the accreditation status of each school as required by the Code.

+Section 6.18.
+New Public School Academies Located Within The Boundaries of A Community District.
+If the Academy is a new public school academy and either of the circumstances listed below in (a) or (b) apply to the Academy's proposed site(s), the Academy represents to the University Board, intending that the University Board rely on such representation as a precondition to issuing this Contract, that the Academy has a substantially different governance, leadership and curriculum than the public school previously operating at the site(s):

-- (a) The Academy's proposed site is the same location as a public school that (i) is currently on the list under Section 1280c(1), MCL 380.1280c(1), of the public schools in this State that the State School Reform/Redesign Office has determined to be among the lowest achieving 5% of all public schools; or (ii) has been on the list during the immediately preceding 3 school years. - (b) If an Accountability Plan has been in effect for at least 3 full school years, the Academy's proposed site is at the same location as a public school that has been assigned a grade of "F" under the Accountability Plan for 3 of the preceding 5 school years; - (c) The Academy's proposed site is not the same location of another public school academy, urban high school academy, school of excellence or strict discipline academy whose contract was revoked or terminated by an authorizing body.
+- (a) The Academy's proposed site is the same location as a public school that (i) is currently on the list under Section 1280c(1), MCL 380.1280c(1) or Section 1280g(3), MCL 380.1280g(3), as applicable; or (ii) has been on the list under Section 1280c(1), MCL 380.1280c(1) or Section 1280g(3), MCL 380.1280g(3), as applicable, during the immediately preceding 3 school years. - (b) The Academy's proposed site is the same location of another public school academy, urban high school academy, school of excellence or strict discipline academy whose contract was revoked or terminated by an authorizing body under the applicable part or section of the Code.